 - Weight Saving.
 The smaller wheels also help offer a weight saving on the larger bikes – this can be as much as two pounds total which can be an attractive proposition for riders who are more conscious of their bike weight.

 What Are 27.5 Inch Wheels Good For?

-27.5 inch wheels are good for most kinds of riding.
-They offer a good compromise between the old wheels size of 26 inches and the newer 29 inch wheels.
-They roll better than 26 inch wheels, yet are more maneuverable than 29 inch wheels, offering the best of both worlds or, at least, the best possible compromise.
+27.5-inch wheels are good for most kinds of riding.
+They offer a good compromise between the old wheels size of 26 inches and the newer 29-inch wheels.
+They roll better than 26-inch wheels, yet are more manoeuvrable than 29-inch wheels, offering the best of both worlds or, at least, the best possible compromise.

 Will 29 Inch Wheels Spell the End for 27.5 Inch Wheels?

 - Maneuverability.
-One initial complaint that people had about the 29 inch bikes was that the lack of maneuverability was due to the gyroscopic effect of the larger wheels.
+One initial complaint that people had about the 29-inch bikes was that the lack of manoeuvrability was due to the gyroscopic effect of the larger wheels.
 However, research has now proven that the difference that this makes between the wheel sizes is actually very tiny.
 It has, in fact, been far more important for bike manufacturers to get used to the wheel size and find ways to make it work.

 What Wheel Size is Best for Me?

 The best wheel size for each rider still largely comes down to the individual rider’s preference.
 For shorter riders, there are still not quite as many options in the 29-inch market which may limit their choice somewhat.